 To avoid being scammed and conned, check the prices of things in advance so that you know what you ought to be paying.
 Stand your ground, and remember that Uzbekistan is a very cheap country.
 An extra $5 here, $3 there quickly mounts up.

-I will be building more Uzbekistan travel resources here on the site soon, but if you have any questions about this Uzbekistan travel guide, feel free to drop me a comment below or ping me an email.
-Safe travels !
+If you have any questions about this Uzbekistan travel guide, feel free to drop me a comment below or ping me an email.
+Safe travels!
 Melissa xo